Can Wine And Coffee Be Drank Together? Match Made In Heaven?

 Fermented grapes fabricate an alcoholic beverage known as wine.
 Wine is the center of happiness.
 It helps in relaxing of the mind and brings smiles to faces.
 Moderate consumption of alcohol is pleasant for your physical health.
 There are many different types of wine, but the basic type of wine are red wine, white wine, rose wine, sparkling wine, and fortified wine.

-We know a glass of wine is good for your health and these are some of the advantages of moderate wine consumption.
+We know a glass of wine is potentially good for your health and these are some of the advantages of moderate wine consumption.

 Drinking too much of any alcoholic drink is harmful to your health.
 Wine consumption may also have some of its disadvantages like addiction, fatty liver, liver cirrhosis, and several cancers.